-- It’s expressed as a percent.
+- It is expressed as a percent.
 Effort reporting should always total 100%.

-- It’s direct charged effort plus cost shared effort.
+- It is direct charged effort plus cost shared effort.

-Effort certification is the responsibility of the PI/PD.
-The PI/PD is responsible for certifying (confirming the truth or accuracy of) effort that is directly charged as well as effort that is cost shared by the PI/PD, graduate students, and staff working on sponsored projects.
+Effort directly charged to, or cost shared on, federal or state funded sponsored projects must be certified via the electronic myOleMiss employee portal.
+Using suitable means of verification, Principal Investigator(s) must certify that effort percentages reasonably reflect actual effort devoted to their sponsored agreement(s) by employees during the certification period.
+There are three certification periods for the university that coincide with the spring, summer, and fall academic semesters.
+Effort certification is the responsibility of the Principal Investigator (PI).
+The PI is responsible for certifying (confirming the truth or accuracy of) effort that is directly charged as well as cost shared by the PI, graduate students, and staff working on sponsored projects.
 The person certifying the effort must have first-hand knowledge of the effort expended.